deevus/deevus.github.com/_posts/2009-08-13-howto-query-mssql-and-send-html-email-using-powershell.md

 	$q = "SELECT TOP 50 * FROM HumanResources.vEmployee ORDER BY LastName"

 We also need an Adapter and a DataSet to gather and hold our data.
-Once you have gathered the data using the <a href="http://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqldataadapter.aspx">SqlDataAdapter</a> you put the results into the <a href="http://msdn.microsoft.com/en-us/library/system.data.dataset.aspx">DataSet</a>:
+Once you have gathered the data using the [SqlDataAdapter](http://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqldataadapter.aspx) you put the results into the [DataSet](http://msdn.microsoft.com/en-us/library/system.data.dataset.aspx):

 	#Data Adapter which will gather the data using our query
 	$da = New-Object System.Data.SqlClient.SqlDataAdapter($q, $cn)